mne-tools/mne-python/doc/glossary.rst

         down to a change of the ``first_samp`` attribute to know when cropped data was acquired.

+    forward model
+        The forward model is the numerical representation of a subject's brain, its position relative to the EEG/MEG sensors, and the electromagnetic conductances of the air, scalp, skull, and cerebrospinal fluid that lie in between sensors and brain.
+The forward model captures the relationship between an electromagnetic activity at each point in the source space, and the expected pattern of observations at the sensors corresponding to that source activity (AKA, the "lead fields").

     info
         Also called ``measurement info``, it is a collection of metadata regarding a Raw, Epochs or Evoked object; e.g., channel locations and types, sampling frequency,
         preprocessing history such as filters ...
         See :ref:`tut-info-class` for a narrative overview.

+    inverse operator
+        The inverse operator is an :math:`M \times N` matrix (:math:`M` source locations by :math:`N` sensors) that, when applied to the sensor signals, yields estimates of the brain activity that gave rise to the observed sensor signals.
+Different inverse operators are necessary for EEG, MEG, or combined EEG+MEG data, as well as for constrained-orientation versus fixed-orientation sources and for
+        cortical surface versus cortical volume source estimates.

     label
         A :class:`Label` refers to a region in the cortex, also often called